JoannaSprottHome/git-knowledge/README.md

 - Set up git tree to view changes ✔️
 - Explore github UI a bit more
 - Set up a bot for github using [probot](https://github.com/probot/probot) after trying out some existing ones. ✔️
+- Create a new project with github actions set up
+- Finish github profile with udacity videos

 #### References:
 - https://www.edureka.co/blog/interview-questions/top-devops-interview-questions-2016/